google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 If you explicitly wish to work with uninitialized and partially-initialized types, [`MaybeUninit<T>`] is a useful abstraction since it can be constructed with no overhead and then written to in parts.
 It's also useful to e.g. refer to an uninitialized buffer with things like `&mut [MaybeUninit<u8>]`.

 Similarly with invalid values, there are open issues ([UGC #77], [UGC #346]) about whether it is UB to have _references_ to uninitialized memory.
 When writing unsafe code we recommend you avoid creating such references, choosing to always use `MaybeUninit`.
-When auditing unsafe code, there may be cases where a references to uninitialized values are actually safe as long as no uninitialized values are read out of it.
+When auditing unsafe code, there may be cases where references to uninitialized values are actually safe as long as no uninitialized values are read out of it.
 In particular, [UGC #346] indicates that it is extremely unlikely that having `&mut` references to uninitialized values will be immediately UB.

 ## Sources of uninitialized memory